First Day Hikes 2020

-California State Parks invites the public to start 2017 in a healthy way by connecting to nature, and what better way to do so than participating in the fourth annual First Day Hikes.
+California State Parks invites the public to start 2020 in a healthy way by connecting to nature.
+What better way to do so than participating in the 10th annual First Day Hikes?

-This year, more than 50 state parks are scheduled to host more than 80 hikes and outings on New Year's Day, Sunday, January 1, 2017.
+This year, close to 50 state parks are scheduled to host more than 60 hikes and outings on New Year's Day, Wednesday, January 1, 2020.

 Visitors can enjoy hikes across the state, from the redwoods, the deserts and along the coast and beaches.
 Hikers can look for whales, birds, hug a tree or just get some healthy exercise in the outdoors.
 Other outdoor activities include: